topcoder-platform/tc-notifications/README.md

 Configuration for the connect notification server is at `connect/config.js`.
 The following parameters can be set in config files or in env variables:
+- TC_API_V3_BASE_URL: the TopCoder API V3 base URL
-- TC_API_BASE_URL: the TopCoder API base URL
+- TC_API_V4_BASE_URL: the TopCoder API V4 base URL
-- TC_ADMIN_TOKEN: the admin token to access TopCoder API
+- TC_ADMIN_TOKEN: the admin token to access TopCoder API - same for V3 and V4<br>
+  Also it has probably temporary variables of TopCoder role ids for 'Connect Manager', 'Connect Copilot' and 'administrator':
+- CONNECT_MANAGER_ROLE_ID: 8,
+- CONNECT_COPILOT_ROLE_ID: 4,
+- ADMINISTRATOR_ROLE_ID: 1<br>
+  Provided values are for development backend.
+For production backend they may be different.
+  These variables are currently being used to retrieve above role members using API V3 `/roles` endpoint.
+As soon as this endpoint is replaced with more suitable one, these variables has to be removed if no need anymore.

 Note that the above two configuration are separate because the common notification server config